joannazhang88/joannazhang88.github.io/_pages/about.md

 ### Work in Progress

-A Hierarchical Explainable Deep Network for Corporate Performance Prediction
+Private Firm Green Bonds (with Dragon Tang, Beiyun Xiao, and Yupu Zhang)

-Private Firm Green Bonds
+A Hierarchical Explainable Deep Network for Corporate Performance Prediction (with Ming Yang)